π

 π What is the vehicle capacity of the Englishtown Ferry?

 Answer: The Torquil MacLean cable ferry can transport 15 vehicles and 97 passengers per crossing.
 Designed specifically for vehicle transport across St. Ann's Bay, it accommodates cars, light trucks, and commercial vehicles within weight limits.
 [Wikipedia](https://en.wikipedia.org/wiki/Englishtown_Ferry) indicates peak season capacity of 600 vehicles daily, while [Saltwire](https://www.saltwire.com/cape-breton/englishtown-cable-ferry-services-busiest-in-the-province-5687) notes it's among the province's busiest ferry services.
-Our live tracking reveals massive seasonal variation - summer peaks at 155+ trips/day and 123+ daily average vs. winter/annual average of ~80 trips.
-The government estimate of 81 trips aligns with annual averages, but summer traffic nearly doubles during peak tourist season with 10+ trips per hour.
+Our live tracking reveals massive seasonal variation - summer peaks at 155+ trips/day and 123+ daily average vs. much lower winter activity.
+Summer traffic can be significantly higher than off-season operations, with 10+ trips per hour during peak tourist season.

 π° How much does the Englishtown Ferry cost?